the-artinet-project/artinet-sdk/README.md

 ## Example

-A basic A2A server and client interaction.
+A basic A2A server and client interaction (For simple agents see the [AgentBuilder](#agentbuilder) section).
 For more detailed examples, see the `examples/` directory.

 **1. Server (`quick-server.ts`)**